alxhoff/Ath9k/README.md

 ## About

-This is modified version of the mainline Linux kernel v5.4 Ath9k Qualcomm wireless drive.
+This is modified version of the mainline Linux kernel v5.4 Ath9k Qualcomm wireless driver.
 Incorporating changes similar to those found [here](https://github.com/xieyaxiongfly/Atheros-CSI-Tool), only for a more relevant kernel version.

 ## Building